-With support from varioust people, e.g. parents, clergy, teachers and principals of the Clonfert Diocese’s Catholic Primary School network, we sought to introduce as many 5th and 6th Class pupils as possible to our Association and its spirituality.
+With support from varioust people, e.g. parents, clergy, teachers and school principals we continuue to seek opportunities to introduce as many 5th and 6th Class pupils as possible to our Association and its spirituality.

-If you are a parent of a child between the ages of ten and fourteen and this is your first time to hear about this outreach, and you would like your child and his or her friends to know more about the PTAA please contact either of our Youth Co-ordinators (details below) and we will see what we can do to support you.
+If you are a parent of a child between the ages of ten and fourteen and this is your first time to hear about this outreach, and you would like your child and his or her friends to know more about the PTAA please contact our Youth Co-ordinator (details above) and we will see what we can do to support you.

-If you would like to to arrange a free in-school age-appropriate PowerPoint presentation on the Pioneer Total Abstinence Association of the Sacred Heart for your Fifth and Sixth Class pupils during 2023/2024 please contact the Ballinasloe PTAA centre via 087 6171526 / firstname.lastname@example.org .
+If you would like to to arrange a free in-school age-appropriate PowerPoint presentation on the Pioneer Total Abstinence Association of the Sacred Heart for your Fifth and Sixth Class pupils during 2023/2024 please contact Justin Harkin on 087 6171526 / firstname.lastname@example.org .

 The PowerPoint presentation is timed to take twenty to twenty-five minutes and our presenters (who are Garda Vetted) are open to following the presentation with a ten-minute conversation with the children.

-If you would like to register with our Centre so as to be informed of upcoming events, meetings etc. please forward an email to us at email@example.com .
+If you would like to register with our Diocesan Council so as to be informed of upcoming events, meetings etc. please forward a text or email request to the Council at 087 6171526 / email@example.com .